Tuesday, 28 July 2020

 HOW TO REACH

-The temple is in Padi, an industrial area on west part of Chennai ( wheels India and Lucas TVS bus stop. ).
+The temple is in Padi, an industrial area in the western part of Chennai (Wheels India and Lucas TVS bus stop).
 City and Town buses are available from various parts of the City.

-The temple is about 7.5 KM from Koyambedu, 9.6 KM from Chennai Central and 20 KM from Domestic Airport
+The temple is about 7.5 km from Koyambedu, 9.6 km from Chennai Central, and 20 km from the Domestic Airport

-Nearest Railway Station Anna Nagar Metro ( 4 KM ) and Junction is Chennai Central.
+The nearest Railway Station is Anna Nagar Metro (4 km), and the nearest Junction is Chennai Central.

 ---OM SHIVAYA NAMA---